PECOS-packages/PECOS/python/quantum-pecos/tests/qec/surface/goldens/README.md

 observables are unchanged, so `dx1dz3_mem_Z` and `dx1dz3_mem_X` differ from the base revision only in `.stim` and `.noisy.stim`; their `.tickmeta.json` is byte-identical to it.
-All other captures, including balanced CX operations and distance-7 and dx=5/dz=3 Guppy source, retain the base revision's output.
+Except for the PR #777 captures below, all other captures, including balanced CX operations and distance-7 and dx=5/dz=3 Guppy source, retain the base revision's output.

 `capture.py` contains the explicit recipes for both directories and records the base revision in `BASE_REVISION`.
 It uses the PECOS implementation installed in the invoking environment; it does not switch revisions, build dependencies, or change git state.
-Use an environment running the base revision for baseline captures, or the corrected implementation with `--post-fix-only` for the seven exceptions and the protocol drift guard.
+Use an environment running the base revision for baseline captures, or the corrected implementation with `--post-fix-only` for the fourteen POST_FIX_SHAPES and the protocol drift guard.
 Run from the repository root:

 ```bash
 export UV_CACHE_DIR=/tmp/pecos-uv-cache-753